Borqs Technologies, Inc. To Present At The Eighth Annual Dawson James Conference

-(MENAFN- EIN Presswire) Borqs Technologies, Inc. to Present at the Eighth Annual Dawson at 5:00 p.m Eastern Time on Thursday, October 12th , 2023

-SANTA CLARA,, CA95054, UNITED STATES, September 29, 2023 /EINPresswire/ -- Borqs Technologies, Inc. to Present at the Eighth Annual Dawson James Conference.
-Executive Director of Finance, Mr. Anthony Chan, to Present at 5:00 p.m Eastern Time on Thursday, October 12th , 2023

-Santa Clara, California, September 29, 2023 – Borqs Technologies, Inc. (NASDAQ: BRQS) (“BRQS” or the“Company”), a global provider of 5G wireless and Internet of Things (IoT) solutions announced today its participation in the Eighth Annual Dawson James Conference on Thursday, October 12th, 2023 at the Wyndam Grand Jupiter at Harbourside Place in Jupiter, Florida.
+(MENAFN- GlobeNewsWire - Nasdaq) Santa Clara, CA, Sept.
+29, 2023 (GLOBE NEWSWIRE) -- Borqs Technologies, Inc. (NASDAQ: BRQS) (“BRQS” or the“Company”), a global provider of 5G wireless and Internet of Things (IoT) solutions announced today its participation in the Eighth Annual Dawson James Conference on Thursday, October 12th, 2023 at the Wyndam Grand Jupiter at Harbourside Place in Jupiter, Florida.

 The Company is also a holder of a 49 percent stake in Holu Hou Energy LLC, (“HHE”), a solar energy + storage company based in Hawaii, and is in the process of divesting its stake acquired two years ago by year end of 2023.
 The company expects to receive significant cash proceeds from the divestiture of this holding.